Dynamic direct access of MSO query evaluation over strings: Dynamic direct access under complex editing operations

 \section{Dynamic direct access under complex editing operations}

 In the previous sections, we have established that, given a string $s \in \Sigma^*$ of length $n$ and an unambiguous functional automaton $\cA$, we can answer direct access queries on the relation $\sem{\cA}(s)$ in time $O(\log(n)^2)$ after $O(n)$ preprocessing.
 Now, assume that the string $s$ is modified.
-If one wants to perform direct access on the relation induced by $\cA$ on the updated string so far one has to perform the initialization of \Cref{lemma:init} again which will have $O(n)$ complexity for each editing step.
-In this section, we will show that the AVL-product representations from \Cref{sec:data_structure} can be updated efficiently so that we can perform direct access on the edited string without redoing the preprocessing from scratch. \cristian{I shrank this intro for gaining space.
-Probably, we should have to shrink it more.}
+If one wants to perform direct access on the relation induced by $\cA$ on the updated string so far one has to perform the initialization of \autoref{lemma:init} again which will have $O(n)$ complexity for each editing step.
+In this section, we will show that the AVL-product representations from \autoref{sec:data_structure} can be updated efficiently so that we can perform direct access on the edited string without redoing the preprocessing from scratch.
+We show that we can even support more complex edits than just appending letters.
+In a more likely scenario, the user can simultaneously work with two (or more) strings, performing complex operations over them.

 In the following, we formalize the scenario of complex edits over strings.
 Then we define the problem of dynamic MSO direct access.
 We finish by showing how to easily extend our data structure and approach to give a solution for this scenario.